Why Fourier Belongs in Hilbert Space

 The Fourier-transform page proved Plancherel's identity

-\(\|f\|_2^2 = \tfrac{1}{2\pi}\|\hat{f}\|_2^2\) on \(L^1 \cap L^2(\mathbb{R})\), using Schwartz functions
+\(\|f\|_2^2 = \tfrac{1}{2\pi}\|\hat{f}\|_2^2\) on \(L^1 \cap L^2(\mathbb{R})\), using

 and Fubini.
-Two structural questions were left open and, in fact, explicitly flagged for the present chapter:
+Two structural questions were left open and, in fact, explicitly flagged for the

-- The integral defining the Fourier transform requires \(f \in L^1\) for absolute convergence —
+- The integral defining the Fourier transform requires \(f \in L^1\) for absolute convergence,

 but the Plancherel identity is naturally a statement about \(L^2\) norms.

-How is the Fourier transform defined on a function \(f \in L^2(\mathbb{R})\) that is not
+How is the Fourier

+transform defined on a function \(f \in L^2(\mathbb{R})\) that is not in \(L^1\), so that

-in \(L^1\), so that its integral definition fails?
+its integral definition fails?

-- An isometry is a one-sided structure: it preserves norms but need not be surjective.
+- An isometry is a one-sided structure.
+It preserves norms but need not be surjective.
 The

 Fourier transform of some other \(L^2\) function.
-What is the cleanest way to see this, and
+What is the cleanest way to see this, and what

-what is its structural meaning?
+is its structural meaning?

 normalized Fourier transform \(\mathcal{U} := \mathcal{F}/\sqrt{2\pi}\) extends to a

-unitary operator on \(L^2(\mathbb{R})\) — meaning a bijective isometry whose inverse
+unitary operator on \(L^2(\mathbb{R})\), that is, to a bijective isometry whose

-an integral but an abstract Hilbert-space isomorphism.
+no longer an integral but an abstract Hilbert-space isomorphism.

 Step 1: extending the Fourier transform to \(L^2(\mathbb{R})\)

-target of an "energy-preserving" theory is \(L^2(\mathbb{R})\).
-The bridge is the intersection
+natural target of an "energy-preserving" theory is \(L^2(\mathbb{R})\).
+The bridge is the

-\(L^1 \cap L^2(\mathbb{R})\), on which both the integral definition and Plancherel's identity make sense.
+intersection \(L^1 \cap L^2(\mathbb{R})\), on which both the integral definition and Plancherel's

 Crucially, \(L^1 \cap L^2\) is a

-subspace of \(L^2(\mathbb{R})\): it contains \(C_c(\mathbb{R})\), which is itself dense in

 \(L^2(\mathbb{R})\).
+It contains \(C_c(\mathbb{R})\), which is itself dense in \(L^2(\mathbb{R})\)

+entirety of \(L^2(\mathbb{R})\).

 On \(L^1 \cap L^2\), set \(\mathcal{U} f := \tfrac{1}{\sqrt{2\pi}}\hat{f}\).
 The classical

-norm continuity, gives \(\|f\|_2^2 = \tfrac{1}{2\pi}\|\hat{f}\|_2^2\) for every \(f \in L^1 \cap L^2\),
+with norm continuity.
+It gives \(\|f\|_2^2 = \tfrac{1}{2\pi}\|\hat{f}\|_2^2\) for every

-which rewrites as \(\|\mathcal{U} f\|_2 = \|f\|_2\).
-Thus \(\mathcal{U}\) is an isometry on
+\(f \in L^1 \cap L^2\), which rewrites as \(\|\mathcal{U} f\|_2 = \|f\|_2\).
+Thus \(\mathcal{U}\)

-\(L^1 \cap L^2\) with values in \(L^2\).
-Density of \(L^1 \cap L^2\) in \(L^2(\mathbb{R})\) together
+is an isometry on \(L^1 \cap L^2\) with values in \(L^2\).
+Density of \(L^1 \cap L^2\) in

-with completeness of \(L^2\) allows us to extend \(\mathcal{U}\) by continuity, giving a unique
+\(L^2(\mathbb{R})\), together with completeness of \(L^2\), allows us to extend \(\mathcal{U}\) by

 bounded linear operator